lickdlabs/distributions/README.md

 >
 > Once a major version is released, this will no longer be the case and this library will follow [Semantic Versioning](https://semver.org/).

-A simple library for parsing and converting distribution files.
+A library for parsing and converting distribution files.

 ## Install